|The BEST pictures from Soviet bases in the GDR

 Consequently, deployment of air launched nuclear warfare started in selected Soviet airbases, which were really not in any shortage in the GDR – considering both the national air force (NVA) and the Soviet aviation, the DDR used to be one of the world’s top countries in terms of airbases per square mile, or per resident.
 You can see several posts on former Soviet bases in the GDR on this website (look here, here and here).

-For military corps not operating from airbases – especially missile brigades – the headquarters of the Red Army in Moscow deemed necessary to deploy to the GDR nuclear warfare for tactical or theater missiles.
+For military corps not operating from airbases – especially missile brigades – the headquarters of the Red Army in Moscow deemed necessary the deployment to the GDR of nuclear warheads for tactical or theater missiles.

-Two depots were built anew in dedicated installations.
+Two depots were built anew in dedicated installations specifically for hosting such warheads.
 One was in Stolzenhain, codenamed ‘Objekt 4000’ and sometimes referred to as Linda (the name of a village nearby), close to the highly-militarized area of Juterbog (see this post) and Kloster Zinna, about one hour driving south of Berlin.
 The other was again close to Furstenberg, and named Lychen-2, and codenamed ‘Objekt 4001’.